dceejay/RedMap/README.md

 You may select any of the Font Awesome set of [icons](https://fontawesome.com/v4.7.0/icons/).
 If you use the name without the fa- prefix (eg `male`) you will get the icon inside a generic marker shape.
 If you use the fa- prefix (eg `fa-male`) you will get the icon on its own.

+You can also specify an emoji as the icon by using the :emoji name: syntax - for example `:smile:`.
+Here is a **[list of emojis](https://github.com/dceejay/RedMap/blob/master/emojilist.md)**.

 There are also several special icons...